Hybrid Active-Passive IRS Assisted Energy-Efficient Wireless Communication: Introduction

-A hybrid active-passive IRS (H-IRS) composed of both \mbox{passive} and active reflecting elements, has been recently \mbox{proposed} to achieve the advantages of two conventional IRS \cite{DBLP:conf/spawc/NguyenNWTCJ22}.
-The H-IRS can be employed for various \mbox{wireless} \mbox{systems}, such as near-field communications \cite{NF-HIRS} and \mbox{unmanned} aerial vehicle (UAV) communications \cite{HIRS_UAV}.
-In \cite{DBLP:conf/spawc/NguyenNWTCJ22}, the transmit precoder and H-IRS parameters were designed to \mbox{maximize} the sum rate of a multi-user system.
-The \mbox{optimal} \mbox{elements} \mbox{allocation} of the H-IRS for spectral efficiency (SE) maximization was explored in \cite{kang2022active} under the given \mbox{deployment} \mbox{budget}.
-In addition to SE, energy efficiency (EE) is also a \mbox{major} requirement of future 6G networks, which \mbox{characterizes} the fundamental trade-off between SE and \mbox{system} power \mbox{consumption}.
-Note that active elements \mbox{introduce} the new function of signal amplification, which is beneficial for \mbox{improving} SE, while they also require higher power \mbox{consumption} and hardware cost.
-As such, the \mbox{operating} region for that the active IRS outperforms the passive IRS \mbox{regarding} EE, is not clear.
-Moreover, the H-IRS has the \mbox{potential} to balance the SE-cost trade-off by flexibly \mbox{determining} the number of active/passive elements.
+A hybrid active-passive IRS (H-IRS) composed of both passive and active reflecting elements, has been recently proposed for further improving the performance beyond what can be achieved by using an active or passive IRS alone \cite{DBLP:conf/spawc/NguyenNWTCJ22}.
+The motivation for the need for H-IRS arises from the advantages and limitations of the conventional IRSs.
+As such, the \mbox{H-IRS} is a promising solution for enhancing various wireless systems, such as integrated sensing and communication (ISAC) systems \cite{ISAC} and unmanned aerial vehicle (UAV) communication \cite{HIRS_UAV}.
+In \cite{DBLP:conf/spawc/NguyenNWTCJ22}, the transmit precoder and \mbox{H-IRS} parameters were designed to maximize the sum rate of a multi-user system.
+The optimal elements allocation of the \mbox{H-IRS} for spectral efficiency (SE) maximization was explored in \cite{kang2022active} under the given deployment budget.
+In addition to SE, energy efficiency (EE) is also a major requirement of future 6G networks, which characterizes the fundamental trade-off between SE and system power consumption.
+Note that active elements introduce the new function of signal amplification, which is beneficial for improving SE, while they also require higher power consumption and hardware cost.
+As such, the operating region for the active IRS outperforms the passive IRS regarding EE, is not clear.
+Moreover, the H-IRS has the potential to balance the SE-cost trade-off by flexibly determining the number of active/passive elements.
 To this end, how to determine the number of active/passive elements for EE maximization is critical to make the H-IRS feasible for practical scenarios.